srImathE satakOpAya nama:

 - pathitham bhuvi – the bharatha who is said as “ankE bharatham Aropya” (srI rAma placing bharatha on his lap), one who sleeps on lap since he is so tender that even sleeping on bed could be irritating – he is now lying on the ground.

-- dhadharasa rAmO dhurdharsam – srI rAma never takes his eyes of his younger brother bharatha – now srI rAma is incapable of seeing him due to his state
+- dhadharSa rAmO dhurdharSam – srI rAma never takes his eyes off his younger brother bharatha – now srI rAma is incapable of seeing him due to his state

-- yugAnthE bhAskaram yathA – Not only that, it seemed like ultimate dissolution was dawning on him.8
+- yugAnthE bhAskaram yathA – Not only that, it seemed like ultimate dissolution was dawning on him.

-- sAyalodu maNimAmai thaLarnthEn nAn – What is the result of you not informing my state to him?
-I lost both my luster and color.
-The maina said “I will inform him at once”; But what is the use of building a dam after floods drained?
-Similarly, what is the use of informing now after me losing everything?
+- sAyalodu maNimAmai thaLarndhEn nAn – What is the result of your not informing my state to him?
+I lost both my lustre and colour.
+The myna said “I will inform him at once”; but what is the use of building a dam after the floods had drained?
+Similarly, what is the use of informing now after my losing everything?

-- ini unathu vAyalagil innadisil vaippArai nAdAyE – Even if he comes now, the lost luster and color will not be back.
-You go and seek out your caretaker now. periya thirumalai nambi had a small archchA vigraham (deity) of krishNa named “veNNeykkAdum piLLai” (one who dances for butter) in his thiruvArAdhanam.
-In his last moments, he asked to remove the screen in front of the thiruvArAdhana perumAL and said to the emperumAn “sAyalodu maNimAmai thaLarnthEn nAn, ini unathu vAyalagil innadisil vaippArai nAdAyE” (My time is up here, you have to find some one to worship you in this world).
+- ini unadhu vAyalagil innadisil vaippArai nAdAyE – Even if he comes now, the lost lustre and colour will not be back.
+You go and seek out your caretaker now. periya thirumalai nambi had a small archchA vigraham (idol) of krishNa named “veNNeykkAdum piLLai” (one who dances for butter) in his thiruvArAdhanam.
+In his last moments, he asked to remove the screen in front of the thiruvArAdhana perumAL and said to the emperumAn “sAyalodu maNimAmai thaLarndhEn nAn, ini unadhu vAyalagil innadisil vaippArai nAdAyE” (My time is up here, you have to find someone who will worship you in this world).

 In the next article we will enjoy the next pAsuram.